+Aggravated Sexual Touching on a Child (previously Aggravated Indecent Assault on a Child) is one of the worst offences to be accused of.
 Our criminal lawyers know there is nothing worse than being accused of being a paedophile.
 The mere allegation has the potential to turn friends, family, and employers against you.
 For that reason, we don’t just see ourselves as fighting for you in court.
 We also fight to restore the damage done to your life and reputation from the unjust, untrue allegations against you.
 We stand by you during what is likely to be one of the hardest times of your life.

 Our criminal lawyers beat Indecent assault against a child charges by attacking the evidence of your accuser and other police witnesses.
 We call witnesses to talk about your good character and pick apart medical/DNA evidence or pointing to its absence.

 Contact us if you are charged with Indecent assault against a child to secure the best representation.

 Read more about Sexual Touching offences, penalties and defences here

 How do I beat a charge of Sexual Touching Against a Child (a.k.a Indecent assault against a child)?